IanMitchell/ianmitchell.dev/README.md

 ## Tech

-This is a Next.js website written using MDX and deployed to Vercel
+This is a Next.js website written using Markdown and deployed to Vercel